Panic at the ISCO: time-varying double-peaked broad lines from evolving accretion disks are common amongst optically variable AGN: Introduction

 The vast majority of massive galaxies host a supermassive black hole (SMBH) in their center \citep{Magorrian1998TheCenters}.
 Understanding how efficiently SMBHs grow via accretion of gas in galaxy nuclei is essential if we are to determine how SMBHs formed in the early Universe and how they have co-evolved with their host galaxies over time \citep{Pacucci2015TheHoles}.
 Direct emission from the gas disks around SMBHs has been observed in optical spectra of some galactic nuclei and provides important observational data for comparison to simulations of SMBH accretion and for understanding the efficiency of various active galactic nuclei (AGN) accretion states.

 Emission from AGN accretion disks is sometimes observable as broad double-peaked H$\alpha$ and H$\beta$ emission lines with each peak at $\pm (500-3000)$ km/s from the rest velocity \citep{Eracleous1994Doubled-peakedNuclei,Chen1989, Eracleous1997RejectionNucleib,Strateva2003Double-peakedNuclei,Eracleous2009Double-peakedNuclei}.
 AGN with double-peaked broad Balmer emission lines are called double-peaked emitters (DPEs).
 The double-peaked Balmer lines are usually well-modeled as emission from a geometrically thin and optically thick relativistic Keplerian accretion disk, where Doppler boosting results in asymmetry between the red and blue peaks \citep{Chen1989,Strateva2003Double-peakedNuclei}.
 Factors such as turbulent broadening and the emissivity profile of the disk generate a variety of disk profile shapes.
+As the emitting region of the disk producing the double-peaked H$\alpha$ and H$\beta$ profiles is of the order of tens to hundreds of gravitational radii for known DPEs, disk models applied to double-peaked Balmer profiles cannot probe the innermost stable orbit (ISCO), but instead provide information about the outer regions of the accretion disk from tens to thousands of graviational radii.

 Over the last three decades, increasing numbers of AGN have been found to exhibit long-lived double-peaked disk emission from a stable accretion disk \citep[e.g. the canonical DPE Arp102B;][]{Chen1989Kinematic102B, Popovic2014}.
-Estimates of DPE fractions amongst the wider broad-line AGN population range from $\sim 3-30$\% \citep{Eracleous1994Doubled-peakedNuclei,Ho1997TheReserved,Strateva2003Double-peakedNuclei}.
+Estimates of DPE fractions amongst the wider broad-line AGN population range from $\sim 3-30$\% \citep{Eracleous1994Doubled-peakedNuclei,Ho1997AEmission,Strateva2003Double-peakedNuclei}.
 Some DPEs show substantial changes in the relative flux of the blue and red peaks over timescales of years to decades which is well modeled by the rotation of spiral arms or hotspots in the disk \citep{Storchi-Bergmann2002Double-peaked1097,Lewis2010Long-termLines,Gezari2007LongTermNuclei,Schimoia2012ShortNGC1097,Schimoia2017EvolutionNGC7213}.